cmcntsh/ReaderExpectationApproachWriting/README.md

 # Notes on the Reader Expectation Approach to Writing

-These notes come from the text Expectations: Teaching Writing from the Reader's Perspective by George D. Gopen.
+These notes come from the book *Expectations: Teaching Writing from the Reader's Perspective* by George D. Gopen.

 ## Some Consolidated Information